blazejjanus/RecursiveFileCopyScript/README.md

 # RecursiveFileCopyScript
-Python script used to recursive copy files from source directory to target directory with filtering support (file extensions).
+Python script used to recursive copy files from source directory to target directory with filtering and logging support (file extensions).